onprem-vip/ex_voix/README.md

 The VOIX framework is a new, web-native, declarative framework that allows website developers to explicitly define available actions and relevant data for AI agents using simple HTML elements.
 This approach aims to create a more efficient, secure, and privacy-preserving collaboration between humans and AI on the web.

-MCP-UI is an open-source standard and SDK that extends the basic MCP protocol, allowing AI agents to render rich, interactive web components (like forms, product selectors, maps) directly within chat interfaces, moving beyond text-only responses to create dynamic, application-like experiences for complex tasks like shopping or booking.
+MCP-UI is an open-source standard and SDK that extends the basic MCP protocol, allowing AI agents to render rich, interactive web components (like forms, product selectors, maps) directly within chat interfaces or any app user interfaces, moving beyond text-only responses to create dynamic, rich UI / UX for complex tasks like shopping or booking.

 ## Core Concept